 You can’t expect that Asians and Africans take for granted self-realization at all costs, misunderstood individualism that results in extreme hedonism, free abortion and a ban on the death penalty, homosexual marriage, as well as obvious privileges for women and all kinds of minorities, whose numbers keep increasing in bizarre ways.

-At the same time, a significant part of the Western political elite has lost the will to defend what makes our cultures and traditions distinctive and unique, promoting massive alien mass immigration, cultural relativism and dechristianization.
+At the same time, a significant part of the Western political elite has lost the will to defend what makes our cultures and traditions distinctive and unique, promoting mass immigration of unassimilable aliens, cultural relativism and aggressive dechristianization.
 This is an obvious contradiction.

 A considerable number of non-progressive Europeans have chosen inner emigration, inwardly hoping that their offspring might find a better life abroad.
 Quite a few others, like my friend and myself, left many years ago, never to return permanently.

 Not because we had become alienated, on the contrary: we still fell deeply attached to the Old Continent, even if in the meantime the decay has become more obvious and the current pandemic will fasten the decline of the West.